curlydesigner/site/_posts/2025-06-25-p_IxDF-CaseStudy.md

 #### Overview:

-  Recently, I had the opportunity to present as part of the IxDF community—sharing a case study on how we approached UX strategy, visual design, and accessibility in a complex mobile strategy game.
+  I had the opportunity to present as part of the IxDF Organisation — sharing the core elements of a strong UX Case Study and how to approache UX strategy, visual design, and accessibility in complex data loaded products.

   I believes that design is not just about pixels—but about people, systems, and clarity.
 As part of the IxDF Jersey City chapter, I led a session on Strategic UX and Design Thinking through the lens of case studies.
 This presentation unpacked how storytelling, research, and user empathy shape impactful digital products.
 <br>